tunjioye/homehealth/README.md

 a portal that provides accurate information about corona virus to the people

+## How to Setup

+1. Clone the Repo
+2. Install dependencies `yarn install`
+3. Run the project with `yarn dev`

 ## Example app with next-sass

 This example demonstrates how to use Next.js' built-in Global Sass/Scss imports and Component-Level Sass/Scss modules support.